 Back in the days when Larry Page and Sergey Brin started a research project in their garage, the information universe was small.
 The world still had a lot of information, it is just that it wasn’t as easily accessible as it is today.

-Unless there is a common trunk that can hold all the branches together and provide the necessary ecosystem for new branches to survive and evolve, the existing branches have little significance.
+Unless there is a common trunk that can hold all the branches together and provide the necessary ecosystem for new branches to survive and grow, the existing branches have little significance.
 We cannot hop from one branch to another to another if the Trunk is missing.
 That trunk of “information retrieval” was missing.
-Until they started crawling the web and organized the mechanism of Information retrieval and Information generation.
+Until they started crawling the web and organized the mechanism of information retrieval and information generation.

 Imagine a student who has little knowledge on a subject and is trying to wiggle out his way from a college assignment.
 Today, he sits in front of his computer, plugs into the internet, and finishes the assignment before his coffee is cold.
-It wasn’t that easy 20 years ago.
+Not that easy 20 years ago.

 It is certainly not that the world has more information today than what it had 20 years earlier.
 What has changed drastically is the way we retrieve and register information, our model of the transaction has changed, thanks to the systematic crawling, indexing, and organization of data by search engines and other websites (Facebook/Twitter).

 They built a robotic ant and called it a spider.
 They gave the spider a list of addresses and told the spider.

 The spider came back, but this time; they told him,

 The spider came back and this time they told him to recursively follow Step 1 and then Step 2 for every address it can find through a new address on any given page.

 Modern internet took its birth.
 The world started getting smaller.